dbuscombe-usgs/pysesa/docs/_build/html/_sources/README.txt

 in the spatial and frequency domains, for use in the geosciences

 The program is detailed in:
-Buscombe, D. "Spatially explicit spectral analysis of point clouds and geospatial data", forthcoming.
+Buscombe, D. (2015) "Spatially explicit spectral analysis of point clouds and geospatial data", 10.1016/j.cageo.2015.10.004, in press.

 For the source code visit `the project github site <https://github.com/dbuscombe-usgs/pysesa/>`_